 Cumberland School of Law offers opportunities for non–U.S. students to study on the Samford University campus and enhances the international perspective of students in the U.S., by bringing students from other nations to campus.

-In addition, two Cumberland J.D. graduates are awarded full-tuition scholarships for overseas master of law study and the law school has study abroad opportunities.
+In addition, two Cumberland School of Law J.D. graduates are awarded full-tuition scholarships for overseas master of law study.
+The law school also offers study abroad opportunities for its current J.D. students.

 Master of Comparative Law (M.C.L.)

-Each year two Cumberland J.D. graduates are awarded full-tuition scholarships for studies toward an LL.M degree at The Norwich Law School at the University of East Anglia in Norwich, England.
+Each year two Cumberland School of Law J.D. graduates are awarded full-tuition scholarships for studies toward an LL.M. degree at The Norwich Law School at the University of East Anglia in Norwich, England.
 These scholarships are part of cooperative arrangement between Cumberland School of Law and Norwich.
 In return, Norwich sends students to Cumberland School of Law.